FinPress/gutenberg/docs/reference-guides/data/data-core-edit-post.md

 ### toggleFullscreenMode

 Action that toggles the Fullscreen Mode view option.
-Shows a notice when option is toggled.

 ### togglePinnedPluginItem